winglang/wing/docs/06-contributors/999-rfcs/000-stories/story-13.md

 Also, it includes some non-functional requirements:
 - The Bucket should be replicated across different regions
   - +100 if we are able to do the same for azure as well
-- Least privileged permissions are granted, to resources
+- Least privileged permissions are granted
 - The code should work on sim, aws, azure
 - VScode should be able to autocomplete
 - Console should be able to show all resources, and interact with them